Learning Theory – EDUC 500

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
-Each forum will be completed in 2 parts: a thread addressing the instructor’s prompt and 2 replies to classmates’ threads.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to create a thread in response to the provided prompt for each Discussion.
+Each Discussion will be completed in 2 parts: a thread addressing the instructor’s prompt and 2 replies to classmates’ threads.
 The thread must be at least 400 words and the replies must be at least 200 words each.
 Each thread must include at least 2 references in current APA format.
-(Outcomes: A, C, G, I, J)
+(MLO: A, C, G, I, J)

-The candidate will complete a template based off A Child’s Mind: How Kids Learn Right from Wrong, and readings from the Slavin textbook.
+The candidate will complete a template based off “Social and Emotional Development” and readings from the Slavin and Schunk textbook.
 All sources must be cited in current APA format.
 (Outcomes: A, B, J)

 Character Education Interview Assignment